OpenCTI-Platform/connectors/elastic-threatintel/README.md

 ### Configuration

-Detailed configuration can be managed via the configuration file as noted in the Quickstart.
+Detailed configuration can be managed via the configuration file as noted in the quick start.
 The script looks for `config.yml` in the current directory, but a different path can be given on the command line.
 The "current directory" is `/app` in the
 Docker container.

 Optionally, many of the configuration points can be handled solely by environment variables as noted in the table below.
 This can be helpful to spin up a quick container to only specify what you need beyond the defaults.
 Lastly, the environment